-The tax effect of temporary differences and net operating loss carryforwards that give rise to significant portions of the deferred tax assets and deferred tax liabilities as of December 31, 2021 and 2020 are presented below (in thousands).
+The tax effect of temporary differences and net operating loss carryforwards that give rise to significant portions of the deferred tax assets and deferred tax liabilities as of December 31, 2022 and 2021 are presented below (in thousands).

-December 31, ,
+December 31,

-2021 2020
+2022 2021

 Deferred tax assets:

-U.S. Federal and state net operating loss carryforwards \$ 12,356 \$ 6,923
+U.S. Federal and state net operating loss carryforwards \$ 11,411 \$ 12,356

-Foreign net operating loss carryforwards 5,641 4,349
+Foreign net operating loss carryforwards 6,224 5,641

-Share-based compensation 472 52
+Share-based compensation 441 472

+Capitalized research expenses 4,154

-Other 162 32
+Other 427 162

-Total deferred tax assets 18,631 11,356
+Total deferred tax assets 22,657 18,631

-Less: valuation allowance (18,631) (11,356)
+Less: valuation allowance (22,657) (18,631)

 Net deferred tax assets \$ \$

 In assessing the realizability of deferred tax assets, the Company considers whether it is more likely than not that some portion or all of the deferred tax assets will not be realized.
 The ultimate realization of deferred tax assets is dependent upon the generation of future taxable income during the periods in which the net operating loss and tax credit carryforwards can be utilized or the temporary differences become deductible.
 The Company considers projected future taxable income and tax planning strategies in making this assessment.
 To fully realize the deferred tax asset, the Company will need to generate future taxable income sufficient to utilize net operating losses prior to their expiration.
 Based upon the Company's history of not generating taxable income, the Company believes that it is more likely than not that deferred tax assets will not be realized through future earnings.
 Accordingly, a valuation allowance has been established for the full value of the deferred tax assets.
-The valuation allowance on the deferred tax assets increased by \$7.3 million and \$2.8 million during the years ended December 31, 2021 and 2020, respectively.
+The valuation allowance on the deferred tax assets increased by \$4.0 million and \$7.3 million during the years ended December 31, 2022 and 2021, respectively.

-Income tax benefit was nil for the years ended December 31, 2021 and 2020.
-Income taxes recorded differed from the amounts computed by applying the U.S. Federal income tax rate of 21% in 2021 and 2020 to loss before income taxes as a result of the following (in thousands).
+Income tax benefit was nil for the years ended December 31, 2022 and 2021.
+Income taxes recorded differed from the amounts computed by applying the U.S. Federal income tax rate of 21% in 2022 and 2021 to loss before income taxes as a result of the following (in thousands).

 December 31,

-2021 2020
+2022 2021

-Computed "expected" Federal tax benefit \$ (6,344) \$ (3,410)
+Computed "expected" Federal tax benefit \$ (5,878) \$ (6,344)

 (Increase) reduction in income taxes benefit resulting from:

-Change in valuation allowance 6,404 2,836
+Change in valuation allowance 4,028 6,404

-Uncertain tax positions 68 (77)
+Uncertain tax positions 68

+Foreign rate change (842)

+Foreign income inclusion 530

-State and local income benefit, net of Federal income tax benefit (1,395) (557)
+State and local income benefit, net of Federal income tax benefit (104) (1,395)

-Change in fair value of convertible affiliated note 677 806
+Change in fair value of convertible affiliated note 677

+Return-to-provision adjustment 1,393

-Foreign rate differential 88 (113)
+Foreign rate differential 286 88

-Permanent differences 511 513
+Permanent differences 348 511

-Other, net (9) 2
+Other, net 239 (9)

 Income tax benefit \$ \$